harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/aws-iam-integration.md

 2. For the cluster autoscaler experiment, annotate the service account in the `kube-system` namespace.
 :::

-### Step 4: Verify the experiment service account associates with the IAM role
+### Step 4: Verify the association of the IAM role with the service account

 To verify the association between the Kubernetes service account (`litmus-admin`) and the IAM role: